Game time: The Fed unveils a tougher plan to fight stubbornly high inflation

 Faced with mounting pressure from rapidly rising consumer prices, the Federal Reserve is preparing to raise interest rates sooner — and perhaps more aggressively — than had been expected just a few months ago.

-Forecasters expect the central bank to begin raising rates from their current level of near zero as early as March.
+Policymakers previously said they would wait to raise rates until the economy had reached maximum employment.
+Powell suggested that threshold has been met, even though about 3.6 million fewer people are working now than were before the pandemic.

-Maximum employment is a moving target.
-There are about 3.6 million fewer workers on payrolls now than there were before the pandemic.
+"There is a pool of people out there who could come back into the labor force," Powell acknowledged.
+"But it's not happening very quickly.
+And it may continue to not happen very quickly, as long as the pandemic is on."

-But with job growth slowing in recent months and millions of people on the sidelines not actively looking for work, Fed Chairman Jerome Powell said the central bank cannot afford to leave inflation unchecked.
+In the meantime, the Fed chairman has argued the central bank cannot afford to leave inflation unchecked.

 Why inflation is on the rise